 The learning objectives outline the tasks you should be able to complete in preparation for the exam.
 They are not part of the problem set assignment.
 There is nothing to submit for a grade, but it is highly recommended that you use the learning objectives to test your knowledge as you study.
 Each exam question will test a learning objective skill.

 Use the checklists to make sure you are completing all the required work for the unit.
-You can download the document to check off each item.

 Each unit will have a reading assignment from the textbook that gives background information needed for completing the problem set assignments.